 Today, several empty frames hang in the Dutch Room gallery, both in homage to the missing works and as placeholders for when they are returned.
 The only problem is that unless such extremely fragile art works have been detained in optimal environmental conditions, they would have easily been attacked by mold and perished.
 Despite the Gardner's unflagging optimism, the FBI says only 5 percent of stolen artwork is ever returned to its rightful owners.

-As time passes, the chances of recovering Vermeer's Concert stolen in the 1990 in the greatest art heist of all time looks as dim as ever.
+As time passes, the chances of recovering Vermeer's Concert, the greatest art heist of all time, looks as dim as ever.

 Robert Gentile, the mobster who has long been suspected to harbor knowledge on the whereabouts of the stolen art in the case of the Isabella Stewart Gardner Museum, is said to be near death, according to his attorney Ryan McGuigan.